S-R-T/tc349/FINAL/portfolio/readme.txt

 Wasn't 100% sure what to put up for the preproduction work as I usually work things out as I go along.

 I'm sure there some things I've forgot to mention so please be patiant with me if I'm missing some info.

+But for now, here's the link : http://s-r-t.github.io/index.html mobile stuff may act a bit weird in places